abbeyperini/DC_Learning_Python/README.md

 # DC_Learning_Python

-First few weeks of Digital Crafts assignments.
+First two weeks of Digital Crafts assignments.
+Python files using console as the UI.s